We frequently host students, postdocs and visitors in the lab. If you are interested in potentially joining the lab, here is some information:

 The lab does not generally host undergraduate students outside of a formal program, unless there are special circumstances, such as a fellowship provided by your home institution, or support through one of our grants.

 Graduate students: Prospective graduate students should apply to the MIT-WHOI Joint Program in Biological Oceanography.
 For the Fall of 2019, I would potentially be interested in advising a student who had an interest in copepod physiology (energetics, diapause, molecular physiology) or cnidarian/Nematostella physiology (circadian rhythms, oxidative stress/signaling, thermal tolerance).
 Competitive students will have a GPA of 3.5 or higher with a major in biology or a closely related area.
 I would look to see evidence of a rigorous science foundation with courses such as biochemistry, cell biology, molecular biology, genetics, calculus, organic chemistry, calculus-based physics, and/or computer science.
 Competitive GREs are typically above the 75th percentile.
-While I do have proposals pending, I don’t have funding in hand to support a student.
 I strongly advise all eligible students to apply for fellowship programs.

 Postdoctoral researchers: WHOI has an excellent and highly competitive Postdoctoral Scholar Program.
-Applications are due in early January.
+Applications are due in September.
 Please contact me (atarrant(at)whoi(dot)edu) if you are interested in applying to this program and joining my lab.

 High school students: We know that there are many very talented high school students!
 It takes time and energy to provide a quality educational and research experience for any student.
 To do the best job we can in this lab, we’ve decided to concentrate on students who have already entered college.
 Please keep us in mind in the future!